Krishna Gaadi Veera Prema Gaadha

 Krishna Gaadi Veera Prema Gaadha (lit.
-'Krishna's great love saga') is a 2016 Indian Telugu-language romantic comedy thriller film written and directed by Hanu Raghavapudi.
+'Krishna's Great Love Tale') is a 2016 Indian Telugu-language romantic comedy thriller film written and directed by Hanu Raghavapudi.
 Produced by Ram Achanta, Gopichand Achanta and Anil Sunkara under 14 Reels Entertainment, the film features Nani and debutant Mehreen Pirzada in the lead roles while Harish Uthaman, Sampath Raj, Murali Sharma, and Brahmaji play supporting roles.
 The film released on 12 February 2016.
 The film is considered one of the "25 Greatest Telugu Films Of The Decade" by Film Companion.

 Plot

 Krishna is a soft-natured person who is in love with Mahalakshmi.
 The world does not know that they are secretly talking to each other.
 Mahalakshmi is the sister of Ramaraju, a strong follower of Rajanna, a factionist in the Rayalaseema region.
-Rajanna's brother is encounter specialist ACP Srikanth, who kills criminals without arresting them.
-Simultaneously, internationally most wanted mafia don David returns to Hyderabad to fulfill his mother’s final wish, while his brother Sunny arranges for his safety.
-However, things turn around when Rajanna's house gets attacked by hired hitmen, during which Rajanna and Ramaraju get shot.
+Rajanna's ruthless brother is an encounter specialist ACP Srikanth.
+Internationally wanted mafia don David returns to Hyderabad to fulfill his mother’s final wish, while his brother Sunny arranges for his safety.
+However, things take a turn for the worst when Rajanna's house gets attacked by hired hitmen, during which Rajanna and Ramaraju get shot.
 In order to save Srikanth's kids, Ramaraju entrusts them to Krishna to return them to Srikanth's house in Hyderabad.
 He tells him that if he returns the kids safely, he will marry his sister to Krishna.
 After a series of incidents, Krishna returns the kids safely.
 Finally, David gets arrested, and Krishna and Mahalakshmi marry and live happily ever after.